fbohz/fbohz.github.io/_posts/2021-02-12-next_npm_virus_outbreak.markdown

 ## Conclusion

 So when is the next doomsday NPM package virus that will affect millions of computers happen?
 Who knows.
-We might not be able to prevent the next outbreak.
-But we as developers need to guard ourselves and there are certain things we can do to audit our NPM packages.
-But by applying these NPM security recommendations to our coding arsenal we can greatly decrease the risk of getting infected when the next outbreak happens ☣.
+While we might not be able to prevent the next outbreak, we as developers need to guard ourselves.

+There are certain things we can do to audit our NPM packages.
+By applying these NPM security recommendations to our coding arsenal we can greatly decrease the risk of getting infected when the next outbreak happens ☣.